adam-p/yesterday-i-learned/random.md

 1. [Present your strengths and weaknesses via short stories](https://www.linkedin.com/pulse/20130911212503-15454-10-things-job-seekers-must-do-to-get-a-better-job), in the "job hunting is 60% networking" that you have to do.
 1. Both Stephen King and Robert Downey Jr had addiction problems.
 King took cocaine, wrote [The Tommyknockers](https://en.wikipedia.org/wiki/The_Tommyknockers), and couldn't remember writing it.
 Robert had multiple cocaine arrests.
 1. The American Football was called [Gridiron football](https://en.wikipedia.org/wiki/Gridiron_football), so named because the ball is "played on foot (like a dirty peasant) instead of on horseback (like a gentleman)". - /u/Cynykl
-1. If a colleague asks you "what's for lunch,'" reply with [So do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’]
+1. If a colleague asks you "what's for lunch,'" reply with [So do not worry, saying, ‘What shall we eat?' or ‘What shall we drink?' or ‘What shall we wear?']
 (Matthew 6:31), best without context.
 1. [Double IPA *is* Imperial IPA](http://beergraphs.com/bg/182-whats-a-triple-ipa/).
 Triple IPA is something like that, with even more hops.
 1. The EU has strict definitions of ["free range"](https://en.wikipedia.org/wiki/Free_range#European_Union), particularly the density of poultry is essentially what is seen as free range.
 In the US, that term is useless.
 1. reCAPTCHA is [extremely accessible](https://news.ycombinator.com/item?id=15224199) for obvious reasons.